JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 2 - Blind OS command injection with time delays.md

 <br />

 - Click on "Repeater".
-  - From the repeater, we can see it takes parameters in CSF, name, email, subject, and email.
+  - From the repeater, we can see it takes parameters in csrf, name, email, subject, and email.

 <p align="center">
 <br/>